 National Collegiate Student Loan Trust is a company that purchases allegedly delinquent private student loan debt.
 We have seen a dramatic increase in the filing of these National Collegiate cases across Pennsylvania since mid 2013.
 These student loans are always very old and in most cases have been in default for quite a long time.
 The loans that we have seen have been taken out during the 2004 through 2007 school years, so some of these are more than a decade old.
 On many of these claims, our clients have NEVER made a payment on the loan and this raises serious Statute of Limitations issues.
-We have also seen several instances where NCT has lied about payments being made, simply to “prove” that their lawsuit is filed within the SOL.
+There have been several instances where NCT has lied about payments being made, simply to – prove – that their lawsuit is filed within the SOL.